 Large white to pink flowers.
 Wood of mature trees becomes impressively gnarled and twisted.

 A very hardy Russian variety, may be the hardiest of them all.
-Selected for its pineapple-like flavor notes and resistance to disease.
+Selected for its pineapple-like flavor notes and disease resistance.
 Ripens in October in central Maine.
 Z4/5.
 (3–6' bare-root trees)